Sciatic Nerve Pain – Cause & Relief

-The tightness in these muscles often happens from extended sitting or even bouncing on a tractor seat or a bumpy ride in a big truck.
+The tightness in these muscles often happens from extended sitting, regularly bouncing on a tractor seat or even bumpy rides in a big truck.

 While you do this stretch be sure and keep a nice flat back.
-No arching your back as this will not do any good for your sitting area, where your pain is.
+No, arching your back while doing this will not do any good for your sitting area, where your pain is.
 Put just a little pressure on the knee with your hand on the same side.

 You will immediately feel the stretch on the side where the leg is crossed.
 It also stretches the muscle in the back part of your hip.
-That being loosened helps you sit down with less pain as well.
-Once this muscle is loosened you will better be able to “stick your tail out” when you sit – thus allowing you to sit more comfortably.
+That area, being loosened, helps you sit down with less pain, as well.
+Once this muscle is loosened you will be able to “stick your tail out” better when you sit – thus allowing you to sit more comfortably.

 Slowly shift forward with NO movement from your back.
 Make sure all the movement is coming from the hips.
 Take a couple of breaths while you hold it.
 As you exhale try to drift a little further forward.

 You will feel a nice stretch – this can relieve a lot of hip pain, low back pain and sometimes it even relaxes some knee pain.

 There are a series of nerve roots that exit from your lower spine.
 When any of these nerve roots on either side of your lower spine becomes irritated or pinched, pain may radiate from the nerve root to the sciatic nerve.
 The pain may travel down the sciatic nerve – through the buttock, down the back of the leg and into your foot and/or toes.
 It typically occurs only on one side of the body.